 The Undergraduate Minor in Sustainability enables students to expand their knowledge and understanding of the long-term sustainable use of the earth’s resources, including water, land use and food systems, climate change, urban sustainability, and “green” energy.
 This minor meets the needs of the expanding job opportunities in environmental sustainability.

 Course Requirement: Students must maintain a 2.7 GPA in the certification courses.
 The program requires students to complete at least 15 credit hours of coursework, as follows: GEOG 300I, GEOG 320, and GEOG 424, and two of the following: GEOG 421, GEOG 422, GEOG 426, GEOG 429, GEOG 431, GEOG 435, GEOG 436, GEOG 439, GEOG 454, GEOG 480, GEOG 481.

 Geography and Environmental Resources Honors Program

 The Geography and Environmental Resources Honors Program is a program within the major that is designed to recognize the outstanding scholarship of our top students and reward them with additional challenging and stimulating course options.
 Participation in the GENV Honors Program is contingent upon a student’s admission to the University Honors Program (UHP).
 The UHP requirements are found at: honors.siu.edu.
-Honors students in our major should meet with the department Chair to discuss their interests and determine their course schedules.
+Honors students in our major should meet with the program director to discuss their interests and determine their course schedules.

 Honors courses in Geography and Environmental Resources are: open to GENV majors; have prerequisites as listed by course number in the next section below; and have special assignments as arranged with each instructor.